22 electricians penalized after probe into cheating at Sask Polytechnic | CBC News

 SATCC is also moving toward online exams with better security mechanisms, rather than paper exams.

-Sask PolyTech is conducting its own internal audit on exam procedures and said an internal website has been created to help staff and students voice their concerns about academic misconduct.
+Sask Polytechnic is conducting its own internal audit on exam procedures and said an internal website has been created so staff and students can anonymously report academic misconduct.